rsdoiel/rsdoiel.github.io/cv.md

 ----------------

 + Build [cool things](https://caltechlibrary.github.io) for Caltech Library
+    + [irdmtools](https://caltechlibrary.github.io/irdmtools) - a collection of tools for migrating, managing and interacting with Invenio-RDM and EPrints repository software and metadata
     + [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc or as a localhost web service
     + [datatools](https://caltechlibrary.github.io/datatools) - a collection of command line utilities for working with CSV, JSON and Excel Workbooks
     + [mkpage](https://caltechlibrary.github.io/mkpage) - A experimental deconstructed content management system implemented as a pre-processor for [Pandoc](https://pandoc.org)